 In the program's first year, stakeholders faced challenges with communication and clarification of expectations and requirements and as a result established regular meetings.
 In New Path's second year, regular meetings continue to occur, but stakeholders indicate communication between partners can still improve.
-In year three, there is evidence of clarified roles and expectations among the partnership.
+In year two, was evidence of clarified roles and expectations among the partnership.
 When problems arise, partners easily identify which partner can best solve the problem.
 Year three saw continued success in communication among partners.
+A year four survey of partners confirmed that most feel collaboration among partners is positive though some see there is some room for improvement in communicating.

 Both partners and staff reported challenges with property management employees.
-In the past three years, the on-site property manager employee has changed multiple times.
+In the past four years, the on-site property manager employee has changed multiple times.
 The situation seems to have improved slightly, but there is need for more communication and a better understanding of roles between on-site staff and the property manager.

-Long-term funding for New Path continues to be uncertain.
+Long-term funding for New Path is not secure.
 Project funding partners only make annual commitments resulting in uncertainty and potentially attrition as New Path staff seek out more secure places for employment.
 New Path project partners continue to show commitment to the project and are seeking more sustainable funding options for future operations.
-This includes the development of a flexible pooled funding fool to finance support services in housing for people exiting homelessness.
-Another option may include working within Medicaid expansion to pay for supportive services.
+One option may include working within Medicaid expansion to pay for supportive services.